One of a series of fact sheets on economic issues for communities

 I've heard of the Census, but what is the Economic Census?

-Conducted every five years (most recently in 2002 and 2007), the Economic Census surveys businesses about basic information, such as sales and number of employees — as well as in-depth information such as businesses expenses and types of products.
+Conducted every five years (most recently in 2007 and 2012), the Economic Census surveys businesses about basic information, such as sales and number of employees — as well as in-depth information such as businesses expenses and types of products.
 Unlike the Decennial Census that targets everybody living in the United States, the Economic Census surveys all large and medium-sized companies, samples small companies and non-employers, and draws upon federal administrative records such as IRS data and employment insurance for others.
-(Learn about methodology of the Economic Census at www.census.gov/econ/census07/www/methodology/.)
-The result is robust and reliable data you can use to analyze your market, community, or individual business
+(Learn about the methodology of the Economic Census at www.census.gov/programs-surveys/economic-census.html.)
+The result is robust and reliable data you can use to analyze your market, community, or individual business.

 What can I learn from the Economic Census?